FAQs & Resources

 More information on campus security is available on the Campus Public Safety website.

-Our Dining Hall has it all: amazing views of Lake Champlain and the Adirondack Mountains, seven food stations, meals cooked to order, and much more.
+Our Dining Hall has it all: amazing views of Lake Champlain and the Adirondack Mountains, seven food stations and much more.
 Our Sodexo chefs are trained to accommodate a variety of different palates and dietary needs.
-They offer gluten-free, non-dairy, and other allergen-free products every day.
-You'll also find vegan, vegetarian, and lacto-ovo options at each meal.
+They offer gluten-free, nondairy, and other allergen-free products every day.
+You’ll also find vegan, vegetarian, and lacto-ovo options at each meal.

-Students can also use their Cash Card at EATS food court, which features Zime, our "bistro with a twist," along with The Grille, which offers a wide range of grilled sandwiches, sides, and daily specials.
+Students can also use their Cash Card at EATS dining area, which features Zime, our “bistro with a twist,” along with Yella’s, which offers a wide range of grilled sandwiches, burgers, sides, and daily specials.

 Some of the best parts of college life happen outside of the classroom: discovering new opportunities, meeting new people, and exploring new places.
-At Champlain, there's plenty of different activities you can choose from.
+At Champlain, there are plenty of different activities you can choose from.

-The IDX Student Life Center is the main hub of activity on campus.
-Here, you'll find a big-screen television, plenty of comfortable chairs, ultrafast Wi-Fi throughout the building, computers, and games.
-The center also houses the Argosy Gymnasium and the Wellness & Fitness Center.
+The main hub of activity on campus, the IDX Student Life Center, also houses Argosy Gymnasium and the Wellness & Fitness Center.

-There are also hundreds of different clubs and organizations that are active on campus throughout the school year, giving you the chance to pursue your passions, try something new, and meet some like-minded people along the way.
-From photography to dance, esports to hockey, literary magazines to open mics and so much more - your opportunities abound!
+There are more than 60 clubs and organizations that are active on campus throughout the school year, giving you the chance to pursue your passions, try something new, and meet some like-minded people along the way.
+From photography to dance, esports to hockey, literary magazines to open mics, and so much more—your opportunities abound!

-Most clubs are started by student leaders who want to see fun and rewarding events happening on and off campus.
-If you are interested in helping with the planning, get involved with the Student Government Association or CHAMP.
-These groups meet regularly to plan and implement many of the great activities that the college sponsors.
+Most clubs are started by student leaders who want to see fun and rewarding events happening on campus.
+If you are interested in event planning, get involved with the Student Government Association or CHAMP.
+These groups meet regularly to plan and implement many of the great activities that Champlain sponsors.

-Stay in the know on everything that's happening on campus with The Stall Street Journal!
-It is posted throughout campus each week to keep you updated on the latest goings-on.
-You will also find new listings online each week.
-We also encourage you to attend the annual Activities Fair and barbecue in the second week of classes to meet program advisors and learn about all the opportunities for getting involved.
+Stay in the know about campus events with our online events hub The View Events and The Stall Street Journal, which is posted throughout campus each week.
+We also encourage you to attend the annual Activities Fair in the second week of classes to learn about all the opportunities for getting involved.

-The Wellness & Fitness Center has a full range of weights, cycling, and other cardiovascular equipment, and a multipurpose space for dance, group classes—Pilates, Zumba, Body Pump, kickboxing, yoga—and strength-building exercise.
+The Fitness Center has a full range of weights, cycling, and other cardiovascular equipment, and a multipurpose space for dance and group classes—like yoga and self defense.
 The Argosy Gymnasium is available for basketball, soccer, volleyball, and other intramural and recreational activities.

 If you still have questions, feel free to contact a member of our academic or administrative offices using the links below: